Pis-du-Thon/Dijkstra-Algorithm/README.md

-# UI for KNN and KMeans
+# CLI for KNN and KMeans